 It really affected me.
 I couldn’t stop thinking about it.
 I sat with my partner trying to think of something we could do, and had lots of conversations on social media trying to come up with ideas.
 Coming from a digital background I was sure that technology could help somehow.

 I felt we had something that could make a real difference, we even had a cool name ‘SleepSafe’, but once I started talking to experts and reading the research, I soon realised that with so few shelters it was problematic.
-It still encouraged a victim mentality, for the homeless person to beg for help.
-It would make us feel better, but the next morning they would still be on the streets, still have other unmet needs, still die young.
+It still encouraged a victim mentality, for the person experiencing homelessness to beg for help.
+It would make us feel better, but the next morning they would still be on the streets, still have other unmet needs, still be statistically much more likely to die young.

 Gary asked a key question.
-“If you could do one thing to make the situation for homeless people better, what would it be.”
-David gave the answer that was the seed of Street Support – help the existing groups know what each other are doing, so they can co-ordinate, be more efficient, help more people.
+“If you could do one thing to make the situation for people facing homelessness better, what would it be?”
+David gave the answer that was the seed of Street Support – help the existing groups know what each other are doing, so they can coordinate, be more efficient, and help more people.

-Street Support will help to remove these blockers.
-Firstly, we will make it easy to find help for a homeless person through a mobile, relevant to their needs and location.
-Secondly, we will make it easy to give help, by responding to specific things that local projects need, from money or volunteers, to clothes or food containers.
+Street Support Network was founded with the aim of removing these blockers.
+Primarily, we wanted to make it easy for someone experiencing homelessness to find help, relevant to their needs and location, through a mobile.
+Secondly, we wanted to make it easy to give help, by responding to specific things that local projects need, from money or volunteers, to clothes or food containers.

-So much has happened in the last few weeks.
-We were introduced to the Coalition of Relief (COR), comprising many of the grassroots groups in Manchester, and the wonderful Mikey, that co-ordinates their efforts with the council.
+So much has happened in that first few weeks.
+We were introduced to the Coalition of Relief (COR), comprising many of the grassroots groups in Manchester, and the wonderful Mikey, that coordinates their efforts with the council.
 We visited The Booth Centre to find out about the work they do, and spoke to Coffee4Craig, Barnabus and many more.
 All of them had the same response – yes we need this, please can we have it now!

 And now we have a team of talented digital experts making this happen: social researcher Kim Foale, one of my favourite developers Vince Lee, talented designer Alexander Atkinson, UX developer Phil Lennon, copywriter Danielle Styles and more giving their time generously to guide us along the way.